wdi-red-coral/research-and-instruct/README.md

 ### Debug entity
 - What is a library?
 What is a framework?
 Give examples
-- What are the different image formats that can be used.
-What are the advantages anddisadvantages of each?
+- The different image formats that can be used.
+What are the advantages and disadvantages of each?

 ### tech_team
-- Talk about memory allocation
+- The difference between a strongly typed and a loosely typed programming language.
+Give examples of both.
-- Explain MVC
+- Why do i need a DOCTYPE, and what does it do?

 ### Error Monsters
 - Talk about the difference between a synchronous and an asynchronous programming language